btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 == Screenshots ==

 1. Broadcast meta box when editing posts
+2. How posts and pages can be broadcasted
-2. Post overview showing linked children
+3. Post overview showing linked children
-3. Post overview showing linked parents
+4. Post overview showing linked parents
-4. Bulk actions that can be applied to several marked posts at once
+5. Bulk actions that can be applied to several marked posts at once
-5. Post actions for parent posts
+6. Post actions for parent posts
-6. Post actions for child posts
+7. Post actions for child posts
-7. The Broadcast menu
+8. The Broadcast menu
-8. Admin settings tab
+9. Admin settings tab
-9. Maintenance tab
+10. Maintenance tab
-10. Uninstall tab
+11. Uninstall tab
-11. Time savings tab showing how much time Broadcast has saved you
+12. Time savings tab showing how much time Broadcast has saved you

 == Frequently Asked Questions ==